-Only holders of record of our common stock at the close of business on December 10, 2012, the record date for the meeting, may vote at the Annual Meeting.
+Only holders of record of our common stock at the close of business on December 8, 2014, the record date for the meeting, may vote at the Annual Meeting.
 Each shareowner of record is entitled to one vote for each share of our common stock held on the record date.
-On December 10, 2012, 139,668,594 shares of our common stock were outstanding.
+On December 8, 2014, 135,640,898 shares of our common stock were outstanding and entitled to vote.